donmathew008/DFT_Tools_Install/Installation.md

 ```
 ## $\color{Violet}{\textbf{4.
 Avogadro2}}$
 #### Avogadro 2 is a chemical editor and visualization application, it is also a set of reusable software libraries written in C++ using principles of modularity for maximum reuse
-#### Here we mention three methods to install Avogadro2 out of which one method doesn't work
+#### Here we mention four methods to install Avogadro2 out of which two method doesn't work
 ## $\color{Blue}{\textbf{Method 1(Preferred)}}$
 #### $\color{Green}{\textbf{The below commands should build the openchemistry repository which has avagadro as a module}}$
 #### $\color{Green}{\textbf{Prerequisites/ Preparing the environment}}$